Little love, as Berlin bids 'auf Wiedersehen' to Trumpism

 "Your deep friendship toward ... the state of Israel will always be appreciated.
 We will miss you and Matt [Grenell's partner]," Jeremy Issacharoff, Israel's ambassador to Germany, said on Monday.

-"This [Grenell's departure] is not at all welcome news if it means that there will be no US ambassador in Berlin for the next 12 months or more - US election, senate confirmation process," Wolfgang Ischinger, Germany's former ambassador to the US, said.
+"This [Grenell's departure] is not at all welcome news if it means that there will be no US ambassador in Berlin for the next 12 months or more," due to the upcoming US election process, Wolfgang Ischinger, Germany's former ambassador to the US, said.

 "And this in the midst of multiple transatlantic crises," Ischinger added, referring to the coronavirus pandemic, foreign policy clashes, and trade wars.